ebzzry/ebzzry.github.io/src/en/human.md

 Efficient communication happens when the exact amount of message is conveyed—no more; no less.
 An example is when someone gives accurate instructions to someone to do something, to a tee.
-This does not leave room for errors on the communicatee.
+This does not leave room for errors on the communicate.

 Frigid communication happens when cold manners of speaking are used.
 It carries the psychopathic methods of contemporary textbooks about communication.
-In a corporate or business setting, it is far too common to see everyone communicating to one another like rabid hyenas in a steel cage—sterile and without compassion.
+In a corporate or business setting, it is far too common to see everyone communicating to one another like rabid hyenae in a steel cage—sterile and without compassion.

 In this article, I’m going to discuss how to approach communication in a human way.
 How is human